-This year, the competition will be virtual.
-Each team will be assigned a judging time (15-20 minutes) on the day of the competition.
-During this time, teams will present their projects to a group of judges via live video chat.
+During the event, each team gets a table on which to display their work.
+Each team will be assigned a judging time (~20 minutes) during which they will project to a group of judges.
 Teams are expected to give a brief "elevator pitch" - a quick description of their game, how it interprets the theme, and what they think really stands out about their project.
+Judges will then try out the game and ask the team questions.